-- 4.1.1 The screening matrix between the threats listed in paragraph 3.1.2 and the European sites listed in paragraph 3.1.3 for the Stevington Neighbourhood Development Plan is shown in Table 1. - 4.1.2 The results of the screening showed that there are possible likely significant effects on the Portholme SAC and The Ouse Washes SAC/SPA/Ramsar.
-Subsequent analysis showed which of the qualifying features of those European sites might be affected by the threats and whether these adverse effects would lead to a loss of site integrity (these are summarised in Table 2) and are based on the site objectives (Appendix 1).
-Non-native invasive species are a likely effect because seeds and vegetative parts of plants capable of regeneration could escape from gardens and be transported down the River Great Ouse.
-Cumulatively across the whole of the River Great Ouse catchment the threat that non-native invasive species (some as yet unidentified or even present in the UK) remains very small and unquantifiable using evidence or with best ecological knowledge.
-Arguably, the escape of non-native invasive species cannot be discounted for any plan anywhere in England, UK or even the European Union below the threshold of 1 in 500,000 per year (as suggested by DTA Publications Limited, 2018 as being de minimis).
-However, this author believes in his expert opinion that the statement from the Advocate General in Sweetman '48 the requirement that the effect in question should be significant exists to lay down a de minimis threshold.
+- 4.1.1 The screening matrix between the threats listed in paragraph 3.1.2 and the European sites listed in paragraph 3.1.3 for the BNP is shown in Table 1. - 4.1.2 The results of the screening showed that there are no likely significant effects on any European site. - 4.1.3 Arguably, the escape of non-native invasive species cannot be discounted for any plan anywhere in England, UK or even the European Union below the threshold of 1 in 500,000 per year (as suggested by DTA Publications Limited, 2018 as being de minimis).
+However, this author believes in his expert opinion that the statement from the Advocate General in Sweetman '48 the requirement that the effect in question should be significant exists to lay down a de as the requirement that the effect in question should be significant exists to by down a de minimis threshold.
 Plans or projects that have no appreciable effect on the site are thereby excluded.
 If all plans or projects capable of having any effect whatsoever on the site were to be caught be Article 6(3), activities on or near the site would risk being impossible by reason of legislative overkill'.